balimassinissa/Python-Implementation-Approach-for-Preparing-Annotated-Brats-2020-Dataset-for-YOLO-Model-Training/README.md

 You can then run the code.

-# Note: You may need to update certain paths for the code to work correctly.
+## Important Note: You may need to update certain paths for the code to work correctly.
 General Informations :

     ● Description: Multi-institutional (n=19)